-SECTION 14.
+SECTION 10.
 [NEW MATERIAL] INVESTIGATIVE AUTHORITY.-Whenever the attorney general has reasonable cause to believe that any person has engaged in, is engaging in or is about to engage in any violation of the Consumer Information and Data Protection Act, the attorney general is empowered to issue a civil investigative demand.

-SECTION 15.
+SECTION 11.
 [NEW MATERIAL] ENFORCEMENT--CIVIL PENALTIES.--

-- A. The attorney general shall have authority to enforce the provisions of the Consumer Information and Data Protection Act. - B. Prior to initiating any action under the Consumer Information and Data Protection Act other than as specified in Section 13 of that act, the attorney general shall provide a controller or processor thirty days' written notice identifying the specific provisions of the Consumer Information and Data Protection Act the attorney general alleges have been or are being violated.
+A. The attorney general shall have exclusive authority to enforce the provisions of the Consumer Information and Data Protection Act.

+B. Prior to initiating any action under the Consumer Information and Data Protection Act, the attorney general shall provide a controller or processor thirty days' written notice identifying the specific provisions of the Consumer Information and Data Protection Act the attorney general alleges have been or are being violated.
 If within the thirty-day period the controller or processor cures the noticed violation and provides the attorney general an express written statement that the alleged violations have been cured and that no further violations shall occur, no action shall be initiated against the controller or processor.

-- violate the Consumer Information and Data Protection Act following the cure period in Subsection B of this section or breaches an express written statement provided to the attorney general under that subsection, the attorney general may initiate an action and may seek an injunction to restrain any violations of that act and civil penalties of up to ten thousand dollars (\$10,000) for each violation under that act. - D. The attorney general may recover reasonable attorney fees and costs of investigation and enforcement whenever a court finds a violation of the Consumer Information and Data Protection Act. - E. Nothing in the Consumer Information and Data Protection Act shall be construed as providing the basis for, or be subject to, a private right of action for violations of that act or under any other law.
+- C. If a controller or processor continues to violate the Consumer Information and Data Protection Act following the cure period in Subsection B of this section or breaches an express written statement provided to the attorney general under that subsection, the attorney general may initiate an action and may seek an injunction to restrain any violations of that act and civil penalties of up to ten thousand dollars (\$10,000) for each violation under that act. - D. The attorney general may recover reasonable expenses incurred in investigating and preparing the case, including attorney fees, in any action initiated under the Consumer Information and Data Protection Act. - E. Nothing in the Consumer Information and Data Protection Act shall be construed as providing the basis for, or be subject to, a private right of action for violations of that act or under any other law.